-- 1).
-The title value will be displayed as the slide’s title.
+- (1).
+The title value will be displayed as the slide’s title text.

-- 2).
-The content will be displayed as the slide’s caption.
-The content can use HTML markup *** If you’re updating from an older slider version and relied on links inside captions to display slide buttons, this has now been replaced with dedicated slide buttons – see section 6 below.
+- (2).
+The content will be displayed as the slide’s caption text.
+The content can use HTML markup *** If you’re updating from an old slider version and relied on links inside captions to display slide buttons, this has now been replaced with dedicated slide buttons – see section 6 below.

 - Associate the slide with a specific slider.
 The slider should already exist to be selectable from the list.
 A slide can only be associated with one slider at a time.

 - Specify an (optional) order value if you’re sorting the slides by the order attribute; otherwise control the slides order by adjusting their publication date and time.

-- 5) The featured image is the slide itself.
-We highly recommend the image to have the same dimensions as the values set in the slider options for optimum results.
+- (5) The featured image is the slide itself.
+We recommend using images of the same dimensions as the values set in the slider options for optimum results.
 If using larger images (for improved quality), ensure that the images have the same aspect ratio between themselves and with the configured slider size.

 - The slider can display up to two slide buttons (with individual links) on each slide – leaving the label fields empty disables the buttons: